 Once you've determined the nature and size of your deer problem, you'll be able to select the best deer control method(s) for you.
 It's important to note that not all deer respond to the same stimuli, so the more options you employ, the better your chances are at keeping them away.

 Commercial deer repellents repel deer with an offensive scent and/or taste.
-Deer have heightened senses of smell, so these repellents are often odorless to humans.
+Deer have a heightened sense of smell, so these repellents are often odorless to humans.

 - Distribute weatherproof deer-repelling stations once per year to deter deer from saplings or ornamentals.

 Deer rely heavily on their sense of smell to locate food and to sense danger.
-Select a repellent that contains a high concentration of putrescent egg or dried blood - powerful scent deterrents proven to repel deer.
-For the best defense, and especially for high pressure areas, a repellent with both scent and taste is required.
+Select a repellent that contains a high concentration of putrescent egg or dried blood - two powerful scent deterrents proven to repel deer.
+For the best defense, and especially for high-pressure areas, a repellent with both scent and taste is required.

-Electronic repellents are high effective and versatile repelling devices that can be used to frighten deer out of areas like vegetable gardens, pathways, flowerbeds.
+Electronic repellents are highly effective and versatile repelling devices that can be used to frighten deer out of areas like vegetable gardens, pathways, and flowerbeds.

-- Motion-activated sprinklers detect motion and effectively startle approaching deer with a quick burst of water, movement and sound.
+- Motion-activated sprinklers detect motion and effectively startle approaching deer with sudden bursts of water.

-- Fence-free static-shock repellents attract deer with lure then deliver a harmless correction, which sends them away.
+- Fence-free static-shock repellents attract deer with lures then deliver a harmless correction, which sends them away.

 Scare tactics are very effective at repelling deer, and after time deer learn to avoid them all together.
 Electronic repellents can be relocated periodically and/or paired with additional deer control methods for the best deer control.

-Fencing may be the most expensive and least discreet deer control option, but it can be the most effective, especially in high-pressure situations.
+Fencing may be the most expensive and least discreet deer control option, but it can be the most effective - especially in high-pressure situations.
 Since deer are able to jump up to 9 feet high, a traditional fence will not do.
-Fencing options include:
+Effective fencing options include:

 - woven wire fences, at least 8 feet high, with an angled top